Aligning Language Models with Real-time Knowledge Editing: Details of LM Alignment

-For \textsc{Llama-2-7B-Chat}, we follow the official script provided by LTE~\footnote{https://github.com/YJiangcm/LTE} to conduct alignment, which utilizes DeepSpeed~\footnote{https://github.com/deepspeedai/DeepSpeed} and FastChat~\footnote{https://github.com/lm-sys/FastChat} for training.
-It is trained on two NVIDIA A40 48GB GPUs for abount 12 hours.

-For \textsc{Qwen2.5-7B-Instruct} and \textsc{Llama-3.1-8B-Instruct}, we adopt LLaMA-Factory~\cite{llamafactory}, which is a more modern framework for LLM finetuning.
-Both models are trained on an NVIDIA A40 48GB GPU, for about 19 hours and 6 hours respectively.
+We adopt LLaMA-Factory~\cite{llamafactory} to finetune the LM.
+The alignment is done on an NVIDIA A40 48GB GPU and takes 2 hours.

-The main training hyperparameters for all the three models are presented in Table~\ref{tab:hparams}, most remain unchanged as the default values.
-Note that we train \textsc{Llama-3.1-8B-Instruct} for only one epoch because three epoches will cause over-fitting.
+The main training hyperparameters are presented in Table~\ref{tab:hparams}, most remain unchanged as the default values.
+Note that we train the LM for only one epoch because finetuning for multiple epoches will cause over-fitting.